Stop the Execution of Victor Jones in Florida

 Florida Board of Executive Clemency and Governor Ron DeSantis

 Florida Governor Ron DeSantis has signed a death warrant scheduling Victor Jones’ execution for September 30, 2025 for the 1990 murders of Matilda Nestor and Jacob Nestor.
-This is the 13th execution set in Florida this year - a recent record.
+This is the 13th execution set in Florida this year.
+The following information is from our partners at Floridians for Alternatives to the Death Penalty.

 Join the Virtual Sit In